fernando-mc/redmondpython.com/content/day_one_lesson.md

 TypeError: Can't convert 'int' object to str implicitly
 ~~~

 A traceback provides details on what was happening when Python encounters an Exception or Error -- something it doesn't know how to handle.
-There are many kinds of Python errors, with descriptive names to help us humans understand what went wrong.
+There are many kinds of Python errors, each with descriptive names to help us humans understand what went wrong.
 In this case we are getting a `TypeError`: we tried to do some operation on a data type that isn't supported for that data type.

 Python gives us a helpful error message as part of the `TypeError`:

 `"cannot concatenate 'str' and 'int' objects"`.

 We can, however, use the `str()` function to convert a number to a string.
 Like the `type()` function we've been using, `str()` takes one argument as input and outputs it as a string.

 `str(4)`